devbharat/PX4-JuliaSim-Demo/src/lib/px4_lockstep/README.md

 - Control allocator: add `enable_lockstep()`, `init_lockstep()` and `run_once()` wrappers
 - Commander: add `enable_lockstep()`, `init_lockstep()` and `run_once()` wrappers (and disable its low-priority thread in lockstep)

-See `../patches/` in the zip for the exact diff.
+See the git diff in this branch for the exact changes.